Sewage treatment and monitoring

 Pollution Incident Response Management Plan (PIRMP)

-Council has developed a Pollution Incident Response Management Plan (PDF 423KB) (PIRMP) that will guide Council's response in the event of any pollution incidents that may occur at the Dubbo Sewage Treatment Plant.
+Council has developed Pollution Incident Response Management Plans which will guide Council's response in the event of any pollution incidents that may occur at the Dubbo Sewage Treatment Plant (PDF 186.7KB) and Wellington Sewage Treatment Plant.
+(PDF 135.4KB)

 The following table indicates some parameters of sewage received at the Dubbo Sewage Treatment Plant, called "influent", and the quality of the water after treatment, when it leaves the plant, called “effluent”.